priancho/mysqldump-to-csv/README.md

 # MySQL dump to CSV

+## Change log
+* 2014/10/27 - Master branch ignores empty columns.
+So it is difficult to track the column index of a value in a given CSV output.
+This branch will output empty string as it is and the number of columns of all rows will remain unchanged.

 ## Background
 A quickly-hacked-together Python script to turn mysqldump files to CSV files.
 Optimized for Wikipedia database dumps.